vidulum/documentation/docs/getting-started/mainnet.md

 **NOTE: _When you generate wallet in last line you will have line full of random words.
 This is mnemonic seed (allows to restore wallet).
 Write that down and keep safe_**

-Now you can transfer some funds to your wallet.
+Now you have to transfer some funds to your wallet.
 To check balance on your account:
 ```bash
 vidulumd query bank balances vdl1hjhglrzggqtdhsh3ag8jp0cckmva5pe976jxel
 ```